 Take the audio tour around Annestown, or trail cards can be printed or downloaded to your phone for self-guided tours of Annestown, Boatstrand, Bunmahon, Dunhill, Fenor and Stradbally.
 Trails can be followed by motorists, cyclists or for the more energetic, on foot.

 A visit to the pretty seaside village of Ardmore is a must, on your visit to the Copper Coast.
 St Declan founded a monastery there in the 5th century and today, a number of sites remain including the Round Tower and Cathedral.
-Explore the old church and monastic buildings on a self-guided tour, before embarking on a cliff walk to enjoy some of Ireland's finest birdwatching vantage points.
+Explore the old church and monastic buildings on a self-guided tour, before embarking on the Ardmore Cliff Walk to enjoy some of Ireland's finest birdwatching vantage points.